statechangelabs/polydocs-old/sample-terms/alpaca_terms.md

 ## Termination; Modification

-You agree that, without notice, Alpaca may terminate these Terms and Conditions, or suspend your access to the Service or the Content, with or without cause at any time and effective immediately.
-These Terms and Conditions will terminate immediately without notice from Alpaca if you, in
+You agree that, without notice, {{Company Name}} may terminate these Terms and Conditions, or suspend your access to the Service or the Content, with or without cause at any time and effective immediately.
+These Terms and Conditions will terminate immediately without notice from {{Company Name}} if you, in
-Alpaca’s sole discretion, fail to comply with any provision of these Terms and Conditions.
-Alpaca shall not be liable to you or any third party for the termination or suspension of the Service or the Content, or any claims related to such termination or suspension.
-Alpaca may also terminate or suspend your access to the Service or the Content if Alpaca finds that your usage violates these Terms and Conditions, or if your usage puts an undue strain on Alpaca’s information technology infrastructure.
+{{Company Name}}’s sole discretion, fail to comply with any provision of these Terms and Conditions. {{Company Name}} shall not be liable to you or any third party for the termination or suspension of the Service or the Content, or any claims related to such termination or suspension. {{Company Name}} may also terminate or suspend your access to the Service or the Content if {{Company Name}} finds that your usage violates these Terms and Conditions, or if your usage puts an undue strain on {{Company Name}}’s information technology infrastructure.

-Alpaca and/or the Third-Party Providers may discontinue or modify the Content, or any portion thereof, at any time.
-You release and agree to indemnify and hold harmless Alpaca, and the Third-Party Providers, for any loss or damages arising from or relating to such discontinuation or modification.
+{{Company Name}} and/or the Third-Party Providers may discontinue or modify the Content, or any portion thereof, at any time.
+You release and agree to indemnify and hold harmless {{Company Name}}, and the Third-Party Providers, for any loss or damages arising from or relating to such discontinuation or modification.

 ## Communications

-By using the Service or the Content, you consent to any form of recording and retention of any communication, information and data exchanged between you and Alpaca or its representatives or agents.
+By using the Service or the Content, you consent to any form of recording and retention of any communication, information and data exchanged between you and {{Company Name}} or its representatives or agents.

 All communications made at or through the Forums are public.
-Neither Alpaca nor the Third-Party Providers screen, review, approve or endorse any Third Party Content available on or through the Forums.
+Neither {{Company Name}} nor the Third-Party Providers screen, review, approve or endorse any Third Party Content available on or through the Forums.

 Reliance on any Third Party Content available on or through the Forums is at your own risk.
 When discussing a particular company, stock or